parsehex/BuddyGenAI/README.md

   - Or customize your Buddy to behave exactly how you want 🎨
 - Generate profile pictures for your Buddy 🖼️

+## Support / Help

+If you find an issue with the app, please report it on the [issues page](https://github.com/parsehex/BuddyGenAI/issues).
+If you need help setting up the app or anything else, feel free to ask on the [discussions page](https://github.com/parsehex/BuddyGenAI/discussions).

 ## ⚙️ Setup

 BuddyGenAI is in pre-release stage and so the experience will be unstable at times.
 If you encounter any issues, please report them on the [issues page](https://github.com/parsehex/BuddyGenAI/issues).